POM: Prescription only medicine

 SJS/TEN could be associated with a fatal outcome.
 Patients should be closely monitored for signs or symptoms of SJS/TEN, especially during the first 8 weeks of treatment.
 Clobazam should be immediately discontinued when SJS/TEN is suspected.
 If signs or symptoms suggest SJS/TEN, use of this drug should not be resumed and alternative therapy should be considered (see section 4.8).

 Respiratory function should be monitored in patients with chronic or acute severe respiratory insufficiency and a dose reduction of clobazam may be necessary.
-Clobazam is contraindicated in patients with severe respiratory insufficiency (please refer to section 4.3 Contraindications).
+Clobazam is contraindicated in patients with severe respiratory insufficiency (see section 4.3).

 In patients with impairment of renal or hepatic function, responsiveness to clobazam and susceptibility to adverse effects are increased, and a dose reduction may be necessary.
 In long-term treatment renal and hepatic function must be checked regularly.